TheShidoProject/Cybersecurity-OpenUCourse-20940-FinalProject-Messagingapp/README.md

   ![ECC_gif](https://github.com/TheShidoProject/Cybersecurity-OpenUCourse-20940-FinalProject-Messagingapp/blob/main/gifs/elliptic-curve-gif.gif)

 > [!TIP]
-> We recommend being familiar with the following videos above and of course the more knowledge you have the better.
+> We recommend being familiar with the following videos above and of course the more knowledge you have the better🎯.

   #### <ins> Essentially there are 4 major protocols or processes that operate with each other in the project: </ins>